null-gman/Log-errno-c/README.md

 # Log-errno-c
-a simple CLI tool in C that takes an errno code as a command-line argument and prints its corresponding error description .
+A simple CLI tool in C that takes an errno code as a command-line argument and prints its corresponding error description .

 # Make Instructions